 The Smallpox Eradication Program transfers our family to a new country.

 from Mr. Ambassador

 As our luggage was taken from the small plane a crisis erupted with our very large cat.
-Soldiers in rumpled dark green fatigues, eyes wide and legs braced, surrounded his wire kennel.
-His Highness, Caesar, a cross between a short hair Siamese and a long hair Siamese, flaunted his regalness.
-Now guns and fixed bayonets were trained on him.
+Soldiers in rumpled dark green fatigues, eyes wide and legs braced, surrounded his wire kennel….I heard one of the soldiers say something about a leon.
+I wondered if these were the “calm largely restored” soldiers I’d been promised….

 Carl said in my ear, “We’ll be okay,” as our family followed the soldiers toward the shed that served as a terminal.
 Even in the dim light of the musty interior I could tell that no one smiled.
-Neither soldiers nor passengers.
+Neither soldiers nor passengers….